EdutainmentLIVE/edutainmentlive.github.io/_posts/2019-08-23-lti-and-saml-the-basics.markdown

 Some terms to know are the following:

-- **Entry Point** - This is the endpoint on the Identity Provider side that the Service Provider redirects to for authentication.
+- **Entry Point** - This is the endpoint on the IDP side that the SP redirects to for authentication.
-- **Callback URL** - This is an endpoint on the Service Provider side that listens for the SAML Payload from the Identity Provider.
+- **Callback URL** - This is an endpoint on the SP side that listens for the SAML Payload from the IDP.
-- **Issuer** - This is the Service Provider's registered domain.
+- **Issuer** - This is the SP's registered domain.
 - **Certificate** - This is what signs the payloads to verify security.
-- **Relay State** - This is a field that the Service Provider can set when redirecting to the entry point that will be sent back in the payload.
+- **Relay State** - This is a field that the SP can set when redirecting to the entry point that will be sent back in the payload.

-Sounds pretty straight forward right and it is.
+Sounds pretty straight forward right? and it is.
 SAML is one of the most common integrations that I am familiar with.
 The ability to use a single login to access many tools is becoming a must-have in the corporate world.
 I would encourage you to check out more documentation if you have more curiosity!